p1co/UltraBot/README.md

 # Installation

+- Make sure you are running python 3.5
 - Install the [Discord python API (async branch)](https://github.com/Rapptz/discord.py)
 - Enter your bot's Discord credentials into the login.txt in the form (username@example.com, pass)
 - Run main.py